Realtyex · Wholesale Australian Property · 2026

 $1.40M+

 These corridors were not random winners.
-Oran Park and Box Hill both ran +47–59% over just the last 5 years (Cotality HVI, Mar 2026) on the back of funded rail, committed town centres, hospitals within 5km, and new school catchments.
-The Gables is the next in the arc - already trading at $1.34–1.37M with Cotality median still pending, converging toward Box Hill's $1.40M and onward.
-The pattern is repeatable - we just have to read the inputs before the market does.
+Oran Park and Box Hill both ran +47–59% over just the last five years (Cotality HVI, Mar 2026) on the back of funded rail, committed town centres, hospitals within 5km, and new school catchments.
+The Gables is next in the arc — already trading at $1.34–$1.37M with Cotality median still pending, converging toward Box Hill's $1.40M and onward.
+The pattern is repeatable.
+We just read the inputs before the market does.

 The ratio between the corridor's current median and its capital city median.
 The bigger the gap, the more upside remaining — provided the catalysts are in place to close it.